EMBL Courses and Conferences during the Coronavirus pandemic

 Registration is open as usual for many events, with back-up plans in place to move further courses and conferences online as necessary.
 Registration fees for any events affected by the COVID-19 disruption are fully refundable.

 More information for participants of events at EMBL Heidelberg can be found here.

 - Check out the flash talk presenters here!

 - Registration is closed.
 If you are not registered and you would still like to join, please contact us.

 - Do you have something to tweet?
 Use this hashtag: #EESBioOsc

-Oscillations are abundant - from hormonal oscillations with periods of days and months, to genetic oscillations in the range of hours (circadian clock, embryonic oscillators) to metabolic and biochemical oscillations in the order of minutes (glycolytic oscillations) and seconds (Calcium-dynamics), oscillations are central to biology across different temporal and spatial scales.
+Oscillations are abundant - from hormonal oscillations with periods of days and months, to genetic fluctuations in the range of hours (circadian clock, embryonic oscillators), and metabolic and biochemical oscillations in the order of minutes (glycolytic oscillations) and seconds (Calcium-dynamics) - oscillations are central to biology across different temporal and spatial scales.

 - Quantitative/imaging approaches in order to study oscillatory dynamics

-- Higher-order phenomena, such as coupled oscillators and synchronization in various context and at different scales
+- Synchronisation of coupled oscillators, such as coupled oscillators and synchronisation in various contexts and at different scales